joshbegley/nyt-latest/README.md

 `The tie-front shirts serve as a reminder that no matter how far women have come, it’s not nearly as far as they think.`\
 https://nytimes.com/2024/11/03/style/kamala-harris-pussy-bow-blouse.html

-**Severe Thunderstorm and Reported Tornado Hit Oklahoma City**\
+**Tornadoes Reported in Oklahoma City as Storms Batter Great Plains**\
-`Parts of central and southern Oklahoma were under tornado warnings early Sunday, as one reportedly touched down in the state capital.`\
+`Parts of central and southern Oklahoma were under tornado warnings early Sunday, as several reportedly touched down in and near the state capital.`\
 https://nytimes.com/2024/11/03/us/tornado-storm-oklahoma-texas.html

 **Spelling Bee Forum**\